falzonv/discreet-launcher/PRIVACY_POLICY.md

 ## Personal information handling

-Discreet Launcher retrieves the list of installed apps in order to display them in the interface, this list is not used for any other purposes.
+Discreet Launcher retrieves the list of installed apps to display them in the interface, this list is not used for any other purposes.
 No information is shared with anyone and Discreet Launcher works completely offline.

 ## Permissions usage